-The childminder was registered in 2001.
-She lives with her husband and two children aged eight and ten years.
-They live in a maisonette, close to shops, parks, library and public transport links.
-The whole of the ground floor of the property is used for childminding.
-The childminder is registered to care for a maximum of four children at any one time.
-The family have no pets.
-As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.
-THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.
+The childminder has been registered since April 2005.
+She lives with her husband and four children aged 18, 16, 14 and two years of age in a house in Lowestoft, Suffolk.
+The whole of the ground floor is available for childminding purposes and there is a fully enclosed garden for outdoor play.
+The premises are situated close to local amenities.

+The childminder is registered to care for a maximum of five children at any one time.
+The childminder has not cared for children since registration.

+THE EFFECTIVENESS OF THE PROVISION

+Helping children to be healthy

+The provision is satisfactory.
-The childminder has a sound understanding of suitable procedures to:

-promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill (National Standard 7: Health) ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
-(National Standard 8: Food and drink).
-Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.
+The childminder has a sound understanding of suitable procedures to: - \ promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill.
+(National Standard 7: Health) - \ ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
+(National Standard 8: Food and drink) Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.

-The premises are safe, secure and include the necessary facilities for children.
+- \ The premises are safe, secure and include the necessary facilities for children.
 The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children.
-(National Standard 4: Physical environment) The furniture, equipment and toys are safe and appropriate for the needs of children.
-(National Standard 5: Equipment) The childminder understands how to promote children's safety and take precautions to prevent accidents.
-(National Standard 6: Safety) The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
+(National Standard 4: Physical environment) - \ The furniture, equipment and toys are safe and appropriate for the needs of children.
+(National Standard 5: Equipment) - \ The childminder understands how to promote children's safety and take precautions to prevent accidents.
+(National Standard 6: Safety) - \ The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
 (National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.

-The childminder has a satisfactory knowledge of how individual children develop and learn.
-(National Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.
+\ The childminder has a satisfactory knowledge of how individual children develop and learn.
+(Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.